HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 33: May 23, 2020

+**Today's Progress**:  Worked on a sales price/pretty price project in Javascript and built out a UI in HTML & CSS

+**Thoughts:** Discovered I again used multiple lines of code to solve a problem that only took one line of code.
+I think I tend to default to string manipulation which inherently uses more code with all the .toString and parseInt manipulations.
+I have to start thinking about the fastest, most efficient formula that will solve the problem in the current data type rather than switching.
+The other issue is being aware of all of the numerous tools and formulae which exist.
+Also I need to work on styling HTML forms.

+**Link(s) to work:** [Pretty Price Project](https://github.com/HajaSChilds/advanced-javascript-playground)

 # Day 32: May 22, 2020

 **Today's Progress**:  Worked on the Javascript Bottega Diner Project and UML Class Diagrams